YukidouSatoru/sphia/docs/en/usage.md

 in [xray-core documentation](https://xtls.github.io/config/routing.html).
 When using sing-box as the routing core, Sphia will automatically convert the rules.

+Sphia provides multi-outbound support, corresponding to the `outboundTag` field of the rule, the default tags are `proxy`, `direct` and `block`.
+The `null` tag will be ignored, and the rule will not be converted.
+In addition to the default tags, you can add the server as `outboundTag`, at this time Sphia will only use sing-box or xray-core as the routing core and server core, and sing-box does not support traffic statistics.

 # Setting page

 Sphia provides rich setting options, you can modify the behavior of Sphia here.
 After modifying and saving any settings,